Installation on MacOS

 Metric Providers

 On Linux we use a multitude of metric providers to give us statistics we use to benchmark programs.
-On MacOS correct values are not to come by so we use the powermetrics tool to get some relevant data.
+On MacOS correct values are not easy to come by so we use the powermetrics tool to get some relevant data.
 In the future we might include more providers but for now you only need to use the one.

 You will need to disable all providers and enable the: